dalibo/pitrery/install.md

         -?
 Print help

-If unsure about the configuration of the purge, the `-N` switch can be used to display what whould be done.
+If unsure about the configuration of the purge, the `-N` switch can be used to display what would be done.

 Configuring pitrery from the command line